DonLukeBeck/Corona-Proof-Room-Scheduling/doc/20201116-requirements.md

 - The user shall be able to log in using NetID and password (encrypted)
 - The user shall be able to log in as either a student or a teacher
 - A teacher shall be associated with the courses they teach
+- A teacher shall be able to request a lecture for course x of duration y in hours to be scheduled on day z
-- Each lecture shall be scheduled in a particular lecture room and for a particular time slot with a teacher to teach it
+- Each of the requested lectures shall be scheduled in a particular lecture room and for a particular time slot with a teacher to teach it
 - Once a time slot has been taken, overlapping lectures shall be scheduled in another lecture room
 - For each lecture, a subset of the students should be selected to attend it live on campus, such that each student is selected for at least one lecture every 2 weeks
-- Course information -> num lectures, frequency etc?!
 - A teacher shall be able to see their own schedule for the upcoming days, that is, for each upcoming lecture, the timeslot and allocated room should be displayed
 - A student shall be able to see their own schedule for the upcoming days, that is, for each upcoming lecture, the timeslot and allocated room should be displayed, next to an indication of whether the student is selected to attend the lecture in person or not